1Marc/marcgrabanski.com/src/pages/articles/2019-02-12-video-games/index.md

 layout: 'post'
 ---

+# This is my wall of memories and nostalgia!\*\*

 ## Original Nintendo

-Note: All images copyright Nintendo, Konami, Rare & respective game developer.
+_Note: All images copyright Nintendo, Konami, Rare & respective game developer._

-**This is my wall of memories and nostalgia!**

 ### Super Mario Brothers